Pressure for sex – 5 great ways to screw it all up

 Categories:

-Sex – no one wants to screw it up, right?
-Here are our top 5 things NOT TO DO.
+No one wants to screw it up when they're about to have or are having sex, right?
+Here are our top 5 things not to do.

 Steve Carrell's character from The 40 year old virgin movie with his hand in a condom